 Length: 14-23 in.

-The Queensnake, a cray-fish specialist can be found in moving bodies of water like streams, rivers, or creeks.
+The Queensnake, a cray-fish specialist can be found in habitats such as moving bodies of water like streams, rivers, or creeks.
 Because their main diet includes mostly crayfish, they select for habitats with ample populations of crayfish to hunt.

 Queensnakes are found scattered throughout Ohio but seem to cluster in central-middle Ohio.
 They can be difficult to find, but your best bet to find them is to flip rocks, logs and stones along the edges of creeks and streams.